oppia/oppia-web-developer-docs/Instructions-for-Admins.md

     python scripts/deploy.py --app_name=oppiaserver
   ```

   For this you will need the oppia.org deploy\_data folder, for which you should ask an Oppia administrator.
-Once the update has been completed, update the version number in the App Engine console.
+Once the update has been completed, update the version number in the App Engine console and flush memcache to remove stale data.

 1. If the exploration schema version has changed in this release, you may need to run a schema migration.
 Follow the instructions [here](https://github.com/oppia/oppia/wiki/Migration-Instructions).

-1. After updating the server, go to the App Engine console, update the version to be served by default, and flush memcache to remove stale data.

 1. Announce the release in the [discussion forum](https://groups.google.com/forum/?fromgroups#!aboutgroup/oppia) and the oppia-announce@ mailing list.